How to Winterize a Camper to Live In (Step-by-Step)

-To winterize a camper for full-time living, you’ll need to control the basement and wet bay temperature and ensure the rig is properly insulated, including windows, doors, plumbing, etc.
+To winterize a camper for full-time living, you need to control the basement and wet bay temperature and ensure the rig is properly insulated, including windows, doors, plumbing, etc.

-Important: This step-by-step guide is for preparing your camper for winter living.
-If you plan to store your camper over winter, check out our guide on How To Winterize A Camper for storage.
+Important: You still need to winterize your RV if you live in it, which is what I detail step-by-step below.
+However, if you plan to store your camper over winter, check out our guide on How To Winterize A Camper for storage.

 Step 1: Inspect and Seal the Exterior